fangwei123456/spikingjelly/docs/source/activation_based_en/neuromorphic_datasets.rst

     Used time = [1017.27s].
     All aedat files have been split to samples and saved into [('D:/datasets/DVS128Gesture//events_np//train', 'D:/datasets/DVS128Gesture//events_np//test')].

-We have to wait for a moment because the cutting and extracting is very slow.
+We have to wait for a moment because the cutting and extracting are very slow.
 A ``events_np`` folder will be created and contain the train/test set:

 .. code:: bash